MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/index.md

 ## Windows OS features

-Windows 10 and later OS releases provide a wide variety of APIs related to security and identity scenarios for apps.
+Windows provides a wide variety of APIs related to security and identity scenarios for apps.
 These features are available via a combination of Windows App SDK, Windows Runtime (WinRT), and Win32 (C++ and COM) APIs provided by the [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk).

 ### Windows App SDK APIs